rithmschool/interview-conceptual-challenge-part-2/readme.md

 Cross Site Request Forgery is a form of attack that enables the attacker to hijack data from another site that is also open in the web browser on the client and use the credentials to access information on the server without authorization.

 16. What is Long polling?
+?

 17. What would happen if you inserted a sorted list into a binary search tree?
 How can you avoid this problem?
+Binary search trees don't take arrays, but primitives only, so the question is ambiguous.
+But if you inserted a sorted list's elements one by one, you will end up with a very imbalanced tree as the first element will become the root and everything will go (depending on wheteher the list is sorted in ascending or descending order) either on the right or the left of the root.
+If we know that the elements in the list are sorted, we can add the median of the list first and then recursively call medianInsert on the list on the left and on the right of the element until there are elements left.
+If we don't know up front that the elements are in order, we can employ sophisticated balancing algorithms that move the elements of the tree around as more elements are added.

 18. What are the advantages and disadvantages of using a linked list over an array?
+An array is simpler, it also has a length property, it can be traversed in O(n) time and elements can be added and popped from the end in (1) time and space.
+But linked lists can have additional properties and elements can be added or removed from the front of the list in O(1) time and space, which would be an O(n) operation for an array.

 19. What interests you about web development?
+I'm most interested in the unerlying systems and the business logic of how apps operate.
+I'm fascinated by how small changes and tweaks can have so huge impact on how systems and apps work.

 20. Tell me about your background.
+I studied law and economics at multiple universities.
+Thereafter I did a PhD in EU law and a postdoc in renewable energy law and policy.
+During this time I worked in Denmark and California.